Significance tests of feature relevance for a black-box learner: Numerical examples

-\textbf{Example 1.} (\textit{Impact of the sample size and tuning method}) This example (Table \ref{tab:sim_sample_size}) concerns the performance of the proposed tests in relation to the sample size $N$ based on \emph{log-ratio} and \emph{data-adaptive} tuning methods, where $N$ ranges from 2000 to 10000, $B=0.4$, $r = 0.25$, $p=100$, $\varpi = 128$, $\tau = 2$, $L=3$, $|\mathcal{S}_0|=5$.
+\textbf{Example 1.} (\textit{Impact of the sample size and splitting method}) This example (Table \ref{tab:sim_sample_size}) concerns the performance of the proposed tests in relation to the sample size $N$ based on \emph{log-ratio} and \emph{data-adaptive} splitting methods, where $N$ ranges from 2000 to 10000, $B=0.4$, $r = 0.25$, $p=100$, $\varpi = 128$, $L=3$, $|\mathcal{S}_0|=5$.